AlloyCI/alloy-runner/docs/register/README.md

     ```

 1. Choose whether to lock the Runner to the current project, you can change
-   this later in GitLab's UI.
+   this later in AlloyCI's UI.
 Useful when the Runner is specific (defaults to
-   false):
+   true):

     ```
     Whether to lock Runner to current project [true/false]: